Sowol Poetry Prize

 The Sowol Poetry Prize (Korean: 소월시문학상) is one of the most prestigious literary awards in South Korea.
 Established by the publishing company Moonhaksasangsa (문학사상사) in 1986, the prize aims to commemorate the soul of the poetry of Kim Sowol.

 The awardees are selected through a two-round process.
-During the first round various published poems are chosen and evaluated by a selected university professors, poets, literary critics, and editors-in-chief of Literary Thought (문학사상, the literary magazine published by Moonhaksasangsa); readers of the magazine are also polled on their opinions.
-The selected entries then progress to the second round, in which ten works of poetry are ultimately chosen through rigorous discussion by the judges; the author of the winning poem will receive the grand prize, while the remaining nine poems are listed as runners-up.
+During the first round various published poems are chosen and evaluated by selected university professors, poets, literary critics, and editors-in-chief of Literature & Thought (문학사상, the literary magazine published by Moonhaksasangsa); readers of the magazine are also polled on their opinions.
+The selected entries then progress to the second round, in which ten works of poetry are ultimately chosen through rigorous discussion by the judges; the author of the winning poem receives the grand prize, while the remaining nine poems are listed as runners-up.
 Every year Moonhaksasangsa publishes a collection of that year's winning poems.

 Winners

 List of recipients and the poem titles in chronological order.